microsoft/MixedReality-GraphicsTools-Unreal/Docs/ClippingPrimitives.md

 In the above example you may have noticed that the `MF_GTClippingSphere`, `MF_GTClippingBox`, etc. material functions had inputs that we never connected to anything.
 This is because Graphics Tools automatically manages the transfer of data from a clipping primitive to a material for one instance of a clipping primitive (`GTClippingSphere`, `GTClippingBox`, etc.).
 If you were to add a second primitive to a level it would be ignored by the clipping functions by default.
 Some apps require more than one type of clipping primitive in use at a time.
 We will demonstrate how to achieve this below.

 > [!NOTE]
-> Having many clipping primitives effect a material will increase pixel shader instructions and will impact performance.
+> Having many clipping primitives affect a material will increase pixel shader instructions and will impact performance.
 Please profile these changes within your project.

 *How to add a second clipping sphere to a level.
 Note, the same technique can be used on any primitive and for any permutation of primitives.*